Advanced Idea Mechanics: Fictional organization history

-A.I.M.'s origins begin late in World War II with Baron Wolfgang von Strucker's creation of his subversive organization HYDRA.
-Under the code name of THEM, he creates two HYDRA branches called Advanced Idea Mechanics and the Secret Empire.
-A.I.M.'s purpose is to develop advanced weaponry for HYDRA.
-They are close to developing and attaining nuclear weapons when HYDRA Island is invaded by American and Japanese troops.
-Although HYDRA suffers a major setback, it survives and grows in secret over the following decades.
+A.I.M.'s origins begin late in World War II with Baron Wolfgang von Strucker's creation of Hydra.
+Under the code name THEM, he creates two Hydra branches called Advanced Idea Mechanics and the Secret Empire.
+A.I.M.'s purpose is to develop advanced weaponry for Hydra.
+It is close to developing and attaining nuclear weapons when Hydra Island is invaded by American and Japanese troops.
+Although Hydra suffers a major setback, it survives and grows in secret over the following decades.

-A.I.M. has numerous encounters with various superheroes and supervillains, and is the subject of ongoing undercover investigations by S.H.I.E.L.D.
+A.I.M. has numerous encounters with various superheroes and supervillains and is the subject of ongoing undercover investigations by S.H.I.E.L.D.
 It is responsible for reviving the Red Skull from suspended animation.
-An A.I.M. android factory in a Florida swamp is at one time raided by S.H.I.E.L.D., which also involves Count Bornag Royale in a weapons deal negotiation with S.H.I.E.L.D.
+An A.I.M. android factory in a Florida swamp is raided by S.H.I.E.L.D., which also involves Count Bornag Royale due to a weapons deal negotiation.
 A.I.M. then raids S.H.I.E.L.D.'s New York City headquarters.
 As a result of these events, Royale is discredited, and A.I.M.'s headquarters are destroyed.

 A.I.M. employs Batroc the Leaper to recover an explosive compound called Inferno 42 and dispatches a chemical android against Nick Fury and Captain America.
 A.I.M. also dispatches their special agent, the Cyborg, against Captain America.
 A.I.M. is involved in a skirmish with the Maggia and its "Big M".
 A.I.M. also captures Iron Man in an attempt to analyze and replicate his armor.
 MODOK and A.I.M. are responsible for transforming Betty Ross briefly into the gamma-irradiated bird-woman called the Harpy.
 A.I.M. dispatches their special agent the Destructor to capture Ms. Marvel.

-For a time, a schism develops within A.I.M., causing it to split into Blue and Yellow factions (the former loyal to MODOK, the latter independent from him).
-These factions battle each other, with MODOK and the Blue faction employing Deathbird as an operative.
-A.I.M. capture the Thing and Namor to test Virus X on them.
-The Blue faction later makes an attempt to recapture the Cosmic Cube.
-A second battle occurs between the rival factions, but factions no longer seem to be active within A.I.M. since then.

-A.I.M. eventually hires the Serpent Society to kill MODOK, which they do.
-A.I.M. is responsible for a jet attack on the West Coast Avengers compound and then takes over Boca Caliente and unleashes a microbe aboard the Stark space satellite.
-A.I.M. also sends an agent to attempt to confiscate the quantum-bands given to Quasar.